MaximilianKautzsch/MaximilianKautzsch/README.md

 ## Hi, I'm Maximilian 👋

 I am a fellow student at GSG-Freiberg (Geschwister-Scholl-Gymnasium Freiberg) in Freiberg, Germany.
-My main areas of interest are Engineering and Management.
+My main areas of interest are engineering and entrepreneurship / business administration.

 <br/>